What is Project Management as a Service (PMaaS) and why do you need it?

 Others focus on improving organizational efficiency.
 Using our Airbus case study as an example, we were able to save the client 20% in productivity by using managed service PMO staff, see the case study for more detail.
 Finally, multiple organizations have called on our managed service team to set up and operate their PMOs for the duration of a specific critical program or project; improving their PMO capability, see picture below.

-Whatever the rational for moving to a Managed Service approach, our focus is on delivering clear, demonstrable value back to the client organization.
+Whatever the rationale for moving to a Managed Service approach, our focus is on delivering clear, demonstrable value back to the client organization.

 Project Management as a Service, as we highlighted above, represents a shift in mindset to a value-based approach with the customer or client at the center of your delivery.
 The approach requires you to understand what performance is required in order to achieve customer satisfaction.